Luukuton/jirin-dictionary/README.md

 ```
 mvn test
 ```
-Tests require an internet connection as they utlizie the online dictionary Goo.
+Tests require an internet connection as they utilize the online dictionary Goo.

 Code coverage is created with: